kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 ### Bernstein-Bounded Unfairness

 A bias estimate, made using a small sample of annotated data, likely differs from the true bias (i.e., at the population-level).
 How can we express our uncertainty about the estimate?
-We propose a method called Bernstein-bounded unfairness that translates this uncertainty into a confidence interval using [Bernstein inequalities](https://en.wikipedia.org/wiki/Bernstein_inequalities_(probability_theory)).
+We propose a method called Bernstein-bounded unfairness that translates this uncertainty into a confidence interval[^2].

-Let's say we want to measure whether some protected group $A$ is being discriminated against, relative to some unprotected group $B$.
+Let's say we want to measure whether some protected group $A$ is being discriminated against by some classifier, relative to some unprotected group $B$.
 They occur in the population with frequency $\gamma_A, \gamma_B$ respectively.
 We need

-- an annotation function that maps each example $x$ to $A, B,$ or neither
+- An annotation function $f$ that maps each example $x$ to $A, B,$ or neither.
+Note that the annotation function maps inputs to the groups, not to the output space $Y$.
+For example, if we wanted to study how a sentiment classifier performed across different racial groups, then the inputs $x$ would be sentences, labels $y$ would be the sentiment, and the annotation function $f$ might map $x$ to \{white, non-white\} depending on the racial group of the sentence author.

-- a cost function $c : (y, \hat{y}) \to [0,C]$ that describes the cost of predicting $\hat{y}$ when the true label is $y$, where $C$ is the maximum possible cost
+- A cost function $c : (y, \hat{y}) \to [0,C]$ that describes the cost of incorrectly predicting $\hat{y}$ when the true label is $y$, where $C$ is the maximum possible cost.
+Since a model making an incorrect prediction for $x$ is an undesirable outcome for the group that $x$ belongs to, we frame this as a cost that must be borne by the group.

 We want to choose these functions such that our bias metric of choice -- which we call the *groupwise disparity* $\delta(f,c)$ -- can be expressed as the difference in expected cost borne by the protected and unprotected groups.
-Given a model that makes predictions $\hat{y}_a$ for $x_a \in A$ and $\hat{y}_b$ for $x_b \in B$:
+Given a model that makes predictions $\hat{y}_a$ for $x_a \in A$ and $\hat{y}_b$ for $x_b \in B$, we want to express the bias as:

 $$\delta(f,c) = \mathbb{E}_a[c(y_a, \hat{y}_a)] - \mathbb{E}_b[c(y_b, \hat{y}_b)]$$

 If the protected group is incurring higher costs in expectation, it is being biased against.
+For example, if we want to determine whether a classifier is more accurate on the unprotected group $B$, then we would set the cost function to be the 1-0 loss (1 for an incorrect prediction, 0 for a correct one).
+If $B$ has a lower cost on average then $A$, then it would mean that the classifier is more accurate on $A$.

-So what might these cost and annotation functions look like for some canonical bias metrics?
+What might these cost and annotation functions look like for some canonical bias metrics?

 - Demographic parity requires that the probability of a positive outcome (i.e., $\text{Pr}[\hat{y} = 1]$) be equal across groups.
 Here, the cost $c(y, \hat{y}) = (1 - \hat{y})$ and there are no restrictions on what the annotation function can be.